A Guide to Passing Through Passport Control, Customs and Biosecurity in New Zealand

 In this guide to arriving in New Zealand, we’ll go over what visa you need to prepare, what to avoid bringing into New Zealand, as well as the process of the Passenger Arrival Card and passing through Passport Control and Biosecurity.

 For a full arrival process guide, see: Arriving in New Zealand: Airport Customs, Biosecurity & the Arrival Process.

 Get the Right Visa for New Zealand

 The first part of making your arrival in New Zealand as smooth as possible is by getting the right visa for your intentions in New Zealand.
 Just visiting New Zealand on a holiday?
 Then you’ll probably need a Visitor Visa.
-Are you under 30 years old and looking to do some working and travelling in New Zealand?
+Are you under 30 years old and looking to work and travel in New Zealand?
 Then the working holiday visa would be your best bet.
 Or are you enrolled at a New Zealand university?
-You’ll then need the appropriate Student Visa… And so on.
+You’ll then need the appropriate Student Visa, and so on.